-In Johann Sebastian Bach’s day, one musical idea was thoroughly treated through variation and invention so as to exercise one emotional contact point.
+In Johann Sebastian Bach’s day, one musical idea was thoroughly treated through variation and invention to exercise one emotional contact point.
 It was thoroughly “spun out” so to speak.
 If the piece was sad, then the whole thing was sad.
 If it was happy, then the whole thing was happy (Taruskin 409).

 The new styles, shifting sensibilities, and classical aesthetics of the mid-eighteenth century were well exercised and thoroughly developed by the musical sons of Johann Sebastian Bach.